fravan/olive/README.md

 - ✅ If you are working on a server that renders HTML (vanilla, htmx or others), this might interest you!

 # Caveats / Current limitations
-For now, the tool is very much a Proof of Concept.

 > Make sure to checkout the help for any configuration options with `gleam run -m olive -- --help`